organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 end
 {% endhighlight%}

 Notice how with MongoDB, there is no need to call any migrations, because we did not create any table rows or columns.
 Instead, we created a **Bill Collection**, and within the collection we currently have a **name document**.
-To make sure everything is working correctly, let's redirect the root page and create a simple record.
+With the inclusion of `field :name, type: String` through Mongoid, there already exists a field _name_ that's ready for input.
+To make sure everything is working correctly, try redirecting to the root page and create a simple record.
 If you want a more detailed explanation, [check out this article](http://www.w3resource.com/mongodb/databases-documents-collections.php)

 **_routes.rb_**
 {% highlight ruby %}